ircv3/ircv3-specifications/extensions/webpush.md

 The `<endpoint>` is an URL pointing to a push server, which can be used to send push messages for this particular subscription.

 `<keys>` is a string encoded in the message-tag format.
 The values are [URL-safe base64-encoded][RFC 4648 section 5].
-It MUST contain at least:
+For the `aes128gcm` encryption algorithm, it MUST contain at least:

-- One public key with the name `p256dh` set to the client's P-256 ECDH Diffie-Hellman public key.
+- One public key with the name `p256dh` set to the client's P-256 ECDH public key.
-- One shared key with the name `auth` set to a client-generated authentication secret.
+- One shared key with the name `auth` set to a 16-byte client-generated authentication secret.

 The server MUST use the VAPID public key sent as a reply to the `VAPIDPUBKEY` subcommand when sending push notifications.
 Servers MUST replace any previous subscription with the same `<endpoint>`.